isomerpages/sp-cdio/_cdio-training-programmes/Webinars.md

 SDL and via the use of the CDIO Syllabus.
 It illustrates the process using the example of chemical engineering, explaining how relevant CDIO Standards
-- from Integrated Curriculum to Integrated Learning Experiences - are used to support the integration process.</p>
-<p>This webinar provides the background understanding that is built upon
-by a workshop on SDL (WS1).</p>
+- from Integrated Curriculum to Integrated Learning Experiences - are used to support the integration process.
+This webinar provides the background understanding that is built upon by a workshop on SDL (WS1).</p>
 </td>
 </tr>